More

 • Use scripts to automate repetitive Fastboot commands for bulk device management.

-How to Enter Fastboot Mode on Android Devices?
+How to enter Fastboot mode on Android?

 Entering Fastboot on Android is the first step for IT to use adb and Fastboot commands to manage or customize their devices.
-Here’s a simple guide on how to put most Android phones and devices into Fastboot mode:
+Here’s a simple guide on how to put most Android phones and mobile devices into Fastboot mode:

 Method 1: Using Hardware Buttons